Capital of Sri Lanka

-The current capital of Sri Lanka is Sri Jayawardenepura Kotte.
-In the course of history, the national capital has been in many locations other than Sri Jayawardenepura Kotte.
+The current legislative capital of Sri Lanka is Sri Jayawardenepura Kotte and the executive and judicial capital is Colombo.
+Over the course of the island's history, the national capital has been in several locations other than Sri Jayawardenepura Kotte.

 List of capitals

+The following is a list of cities which have historically served as the capital city of Sri Lanka and its predecessor states.